Benefits Of Playing Board Games Regularly

 Prepare for some big words here.
 When you play a board game you stimulate the hippocampus and prefrontal cortex of your brain, these are the parts of your body which are responsible for complex thought and memory formation.
 This means that while you are entertaining yourself through a fun activity, you’re also strengthening your memory and building onto your logical thinking.

 2. They Help You Take A Load Off

 While good old Netflix might have the chill factor, time spent with loved ones over a light-hearted and competitive game has the potential to help you unwind, destress and simply feel happier.

-Board games tend to get the laughter rolling and with laughter comes an influx of endorphins.
+Board games & family board games, along with solo board games tend to get the laughter rolling and with laughter comes an influx of endorphins.
 These endorphins are the chemicals that niggle our brains and bodies into feeling happy and elated.
 While these natural chemicals tend to make us feel really good, they also energise our brains, leaving one rejuvenated and ready for another challenging day.

 Laughing with people is also an excellent way to work on one’s empathy, trust and overall relationships with others.
 So, laugh and take a load off!

 When it comes to strengthening bonds, whether it be with friends, your family or a partner, there’s probably no better way to truly connect with a person than by getting to know them through a casual activity that requires personalities to interact and often cooperate with each other.
 Not only is the fact that you are dedicating time to each other important, but you are also sharing a common goal while getting to know one another better.